kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 </p>

 An example of a Fork situation can be exemplified by rainy weather (represented by X in the graph above) versus the number of vehicle accidents and number of cold flu cases (represented by T and Y).
-- By themselves, Y and T are dependent on each other.
-When there is heavy rain, we may observe higher counts of vehicle accidents and cold flu cases, and vice versa.
+- By themselves, Y and T are __not independent__ on each other.
+When there is heavy rain (X) but assuming we did not know X, we may observe higher counts of vehicle accidents (T) and cold flu cases (Y) and thus there will be some correlation between them.
+Thus, knowing T will help us know more about Y, and vice versa.
 - By conditioning on rainy weather X, knowing the count of vehicles accidents T does not help you to gain more information about the number of cold flue cases Y. In other words, `P(Y|T,X) = P(Y|X)`

 In a __Chain__ that stems from T to X to Y (T -> X -> Y), we observe the following: